swhid/specification/CONTRIBUTING.md

     [if applied, this commit will] Fix grammar in SWHID core identifier

 Git itself uses this approach.
 When you merge something it will generate a commit message like "Merge branch...", or when reverting "Revert...".

-### Minor Changes

-Minor changes such as markup and typo fixes may be submitted directly to this repository (either as [issues][issues] or [pull requests][pull-requests]) without previous discussion.

-### Major Changes

-Any change that breaks backwards compatibility or requires significant tooling changes is considered a major change.
-You may want to discuss major changes on the mailing list first to get design feedback before investing time in a pull request.

 ## Contribution License